 Students must be equipped with leadership, technological and analytical skills to succeed.
-Toward that end, the Hampton University School of Business is continuously exploring new ways to combine traditional and experimental teaching methods in a way that reflects the realities of contemporary business.
+Towards that end, the Hampton University School of Business is continuously exploring new ways to combine traditional, case-based and experimental teaching methods in a way that reflects the realities of contemporary business.
 The overall goal is to prepare leaders and scholars who will assume pivotal roles in academic and business organizations.

 and Hampton Administrators

-There are 35 full-time and part-time faculty in the School of Business.
-Of this group, 80% have terminal degrees.
-Faculty are selected from a multi-cultural background to provide diversity of thought and to complement the student population.
-Faculty are constantly engaged in developing innovative methods of teaching, conducting scholarly research, and participating in student mentorship.
+There are 30 plus full-time and part-time faculty in the School of Business.
+Of this group, approximately 80% have terminal degrees.
+Faculty members are selected from a multi-cultural background to provide diversity of thought and to complement the student population.
+Faculty members are constantly engaged in developing innovative methods of teaching, conducting scholarly research, and participating in student mentorship.

 School of Business